 But it's not because of her BOC lyrics that I've included a Helen Wheels section in the Albert Bouchard part of Hot Rails - it's because in 1984, the Helen Wheel Band was the first major drumming gig Albert participated in following his traumatic sacking from Blue Oyster Cult.

 Trying to document all these gigs is a thankless task, of course - many were probably arranged at short notice and nobody was keeping notes - so, needless to say, I'm grateful for any help anyone can give me - not just on the Albert gigs, but any gigs Helen was involved with, as nobody else seems to be trying to make any sort of list of them.

 Helen later turned to competitive bodybuilding, acting, writing, as well as continuing with her music.
-Click here to visit her site to read her official bio for more details on her many accomplishments.

 Before her untimely death in 2000, she had heavily been involved with playing and recording with her new band The Skelton Crew, (aka Static Cling) and those gigs/recordings provided proof positive that Helen was a fine talent, her life cruelly cut short before she could demonstrate her full potential.

 On 4 December 2001, there was a memorial concert for Helen at Don Hill's in New York City - which included Albert, Joe and Buck Dharma onstage for the first time together in nearly 20 years.

 The gig was recorded and you can buy the DVD, "To Helen With Love", from Create Space.